CS 105 I -

 INTRODUCTION TO CYBER SECURITY

 This course will provide a basic introduction to security in all cyber-physical systems.
 Topics will include policies and procedures, legal aspects, network communication, security management and cryptography.
-Cross-listed: None.
-Offered: No Information Provided.
-Prerequisite: CS 330
+Prerequisites: CS 330

 CS 490 -

 Under the supervision of a faculty member of the CIS department, this course provides students the opportunity to conduct research in a topic of their choosing to deepen their knowledge in a particular area of the Computing profession.
 Prerequisites: CS 270, and completion of or concurrent enrollment of any other 300 or 400 level CS course

 CS 492 3 -